 3. Add to the cheese mixture.

-5. Chill for two hours, covered in the refrigerator.
-I chill overnight.
+5. Chill for 2 hours, covered in the refrigerator.
+NOTE: I chill overnight.

 6. Line 2 cookie trays with parchment paper.
 (I keep 4 trays going – 2 in and 2 out)